GerJuli/introduction-to-git/introduction_to_git.md

       new file:   README
 ```
 Now commit this change with a suitable commit message.
+You forgot what you changed and `git diff` does not work?
+If you already added the file to the staging area you can run `git diff --staged`.

+## Push to remote
 Push this now to your repository.

-If you now change this file you can run `git diff` which will show you the changes that where made.

 ## Gitignore
 Sometimes you do not want git to track every file in your repository.